-The benefits of earning an associate degree include higher earning potential, better job security and opportunity, as well as advancement.
+Some of the possible benefits of earning an associate degree include a boost in earning potential, more job security and opportunity, as well as advancement.

 If you're considering advancing your education, you might wonder what degree best matches your plans for the future.
 How can you tell if it makes sense to pursue an associate degree?

 How many credits is an associate degree, and how long does it take to earn one?

 Associate degrees are considered 2-year degrees though some students move faster or slower depending on what else is going on in their lives and how much time they want to devote to schoolwork.
 Generally, associate degrees require 60 credits of coursework, which translates to 20 college courses.
 That's half the academic requirements of a bachelor's degree.

 For the average U.S. worker, there's a clear benefit to getting a two-year associate degree.
 According to the U.S Bureau of Labor Statistics (BLS), in 2017 workers with an associate degree had median weekly earnings of $836, compared with just $712 for people with a high school diploma alone.
 They were also more likely to be able to find a job at all.
 The unemployment rate for associate degree holders was 3.4%, while it stood at 4.6% for workers with no college experience.

 You have specific skills, career goals, and interests.
 That means there are a number of factors to consider in thinking about whether an associate degree is right for you.